jacostag/tw_by_dir/README.md

 Taskwarrior scripts to manage tasks more comfortable

 ## task-add.sh
-You can add a new task and the current directory will be saved as an annotation
+You can add a new task and the current directory will be saved as an annotation with +dir tag

 ## cdt (cd on to task)